c089/dashing-capybara/README.md

 * _dashing_: spirited, audacious and full of high spirits
 * _capybara_: a rodent that [looks like Rafel Nadal][capys]

-Dashing Capybara is a framework for building custom dashboards.
+Dashing Capybara is a library to make it easy to push JSON data to custom views, such as a dashboards or widgets in a browser.
 It consists of a REST API to push data and a Publish/Subscribe API to allow clients to receive updates of that data instantly.

+Following the UNIX tradition and node.js way of "doing one thing and doing it right" it deliberately does _not_ fetch, aggregate or analyze data.
+All of these things should be done elsewhere.

 ## Getting started